amafjarkasi/rust-tui-video-convert/README.md

 ## ✨ Features

-- 📂 **Intuitive File Browser**
+- **Intuitive File Browser**: Navigate your filesystem directly in the terminal
-  - Navigate your filesystem directly in the terminal with a familiar directory tree view
+- **Multiple Format Support**: Convert to MP4, MKV, AVI, MOV, and WEBM formats
-  - Quick directory traversal with keyboard shortcuts
+- **Advanced Video Settings**: Control resolution, bitrate, and frame rate for your conversions
-  - Visual indicators for file types and sizes
+- **Adaptive Conversion**: Uses the best available conversion method on your system
-  - Automatic filtering to show only video files for easier selection
+- **Real-time Progress**: Track conversion progress with a visual indicator
-  - Breadcrumb navigation showing your current path
+- **Terminal UI**: Beautiful and responsive interface built with Ratatui

 - 🔄 **Comprehensive Format Support**
   - Convert videos between all popular formats: